terraform-aws-modules/terraform-aws-step-functions/README.md

     }

     sqs = {
-      sqs = "arn:aws:sqs:..."  # sqs queue ARN is required because there is no default_resources key for such integration }
+      sqs = ["arn:aws:sqs:..."]  # sqs queue ARN(s) is required because there is no default_resources key for such integration
+    }

     # Special case to deny all actions for the step function (this will override all IAM policies allowed for the function)